 The best defense is a good offense, right?
 This year, take control of your health and start warding off the flu before it rears its ugly head.
 While natural supplements aren’t the ONLY preventative measures you need to take, it certainly can help in beefing up your immune system.
-Here are a few supplements and other more natural approaches for you to consider this upcoming flu season:
+Here are a few supplements and other more natural approaches for you to consider this upcoming flu season.

 Whether or not probiotics can be used to prevent or treat the common cold or the flu is still up for debate, as the research on the topic is limited.
 But these so-called “good bacteria” in your gut have been shown to help fend off colds and the flu and can rebalance the bacteria we need in our bodies that can be destroyed by antibiotics.
-Probiotics come in pill form, but you can also introduce probiotics into your diet through yogurt, miso, tempeh, kimchi, coconut kefir and sauerkraut.
+Probiotics come in pill form, but you can also introduce probiotics into your diet through yogurt, miso, tempeh, kimchi, coconut kefir, and sauerkraut.

 Omega-3 fatty acids, which have an important role in promoting healthy growth and development, have made headlines in recent years for, among other things, their possible cardiovascular benefits.
-Found in high levels in fish oil, Omega 3s increase the activity of phagocytes—cells that fight flu by eating up bacteria—according to a study by Britain’s Institute of Human Nutrition and School of Medicine.
-Other research shows that Omega-3s increase airflow and protect lungs from colds and respiratory infections.
+Found in high levels in fish oil, Omega 3s increase the activity of phagocytes—cells that fight the flu by eating up bacteria—according to a study by Britain’s Institute of Human Nutrition and School of Medicine.
+Other research shows that Omega-3s increase airflow and protects the lungs from colds and respiratory infections.

-Organic, plant-based diet
+An organic, plant-based diet

-Increase the amount of organic fruits and vegetables in your diet, particularly those high in vitamin C like papaya, bell peppers, strawberries, broccoli and kale.
+Increase the amount of organic fruits and vegetables in your diet, particularly those high in vitamin C like papaya, bell peppers, strawberries, broccoli, and kale.